Inform Your Choice

 - This map is reflective of the St. Louis region.
 Please visit MOStopsCOVID for more vaccination events taking place across Missouri!

-If you choose to get the COVID-19 vaccine, it will be completely free to you, whether you have health insurance or not.
+- Key Reminder: The vaccine will be completely FREE to you, whether you have health insurance or not.
 Providers may charge insurance companies, but never the patient.
 Receiving the vaccine will be totally free to the community.

 Request an Educational Presentation

-Volunteer medical providers from BJC Healthcare and SSM Health are offering community-based vaccine education!
+Through a partnership with PrepareSTL and the COVID-19 Regional Response Team (RRT), volunteer medical providers from BJC HealthCare and SSM Health are offering community-based vaccine education!
 Presentations will center the physical and material well-being of African Americans and Communities of Color, healing from trauma, and informed choice regarding COVID-19 vaccinations.
 Speakers will not encourage individuals to take the vaccine, but rather provide people-centered, factual information.
 If you would like to request a presentation from the speakers bureau, sign up here!

 Hold a Vaccination Event in your Community

+Health care providers across the region are available to help organizations host vaccination events onsite within their community.
 Events can be held at local churches, community centers, nonprofit organizations, and other accessible sites.
-Organizations provide the location and assist in scheduling appointments, while the medical partner oversees vaccine administration!
-Visit our interest page to learn more.
+Organizations provide the location and assist with outreach efforts, while the medical partner oversees vaccine administration!
+Visit the RHC’s interest page to learn more.

 Health Care Resources

 If you do not have an established primary care physician and/or health insurance, Community Referral Coordinators (CRC) with the St. Louis Integrated Health Network may be able to help you access care!
 Contact a CRC below for assistance:

 - Supporting you in connecting with a Primary Care Provider (PCP)